mkamenet3/DataScienceProject838/ETL/readme.md

+#ETL

-#This folder contains code for cleaning and merging our datasets
+This folder contains code for cleaning and merging our datasets

 ##Notes on the data